Certora/Documentation/docs/prover/changelog/report_changelog.md

 ### Features

 - [feat] Rule progress indicator: The progress of individual rules will be displayed in the tree view.
 Each node in the rule tree shows how many children have been completed already.
 - [feat] Re-run feature is available to all users.
-Upon a timeout of a rule, the user is able to re-run the particular rule with a portfolio of configuration aiming to solve the timeout.
+Upon a timeout of a rule, the user is able to re-run the particular rule with a portfolio of configurations aiming to solve the timeout.